Matteo-Malve/RAGMedAssist-INLPT-WS2023/DOCUMENTATION.md

 #### I. Quantitative Evaluation

-We compute accuracy (see [`evaluate_embeddings_accuracy.ipynb`](evaluation/retrieval_evaluation/quantitative_evaluation/evaluate_embeddings_accuracy.ipynb)), F1 score, mean reciprocal rank (MRR), and normalized discounted cumulative gain (nDCG) (see [`compute_mrr_ndcg_f1.ipynb`](evaluation/retrieval_evaluation/quantitative_evaluation/compute_mrr_ndcg_f1.ipynb)).
+We compute accuracy, F1 score, mean reciprocal rank (MRR), and normalized discounted cumulative gain (nDCG) (see [`compute_acc_mrr_ndcg_f1.py`](evaluation/retrieval_evaluation/quantitative_evaluation/compute_acc_mrr_ndcg_f1.py)).
 For these quantitative experiments, we compare the PMID of our retrieved documents with the ground truth PMID.
 The evaluated embedding models were chosen from the [HuggingFace Leaderboard for Retrieval](https://huggingface.co/spaces/mteb/leaderboard) based on their performance but also their size (some advanced models were too large for our resources).
 We used [Faiss](https://engineering.fb.com/2017/03/29/data-infrastructure/faiss-a-library-for-efficient-similarity-search/) as our vector database for the experiments since it is deterministic and thus makes comparable results possible.

 **Accuracy:** We considered different values of top `k` retrieved results.
 Since we retrieve three documents as context for our chat model, we focus the analysis on `k=3`.
 The best performing models under this configuration are `thenlper_gte-base`, `BAAI_bge-base-en-v1.5` and `jamesgpt1_sf_model_e5`.
 Keyword search via `BM25` was deployed as a baseline to compare against our semantic search methods (see [`compare_against_keyword_search.ipynb`](evaluation/retrieval_evaluation/quantitative_evaluation/compare_against_keyword_search.ipynb)).